OpenArCloud/SpatialDDS-spec/sections/03-example-manifests.md

 ### **D) Anchors Manifest**

 *This manifest lists durable localization anchors for a zone and points to feature or geometry assets used for relocalization or scene alignment.* Each anchor is identified by an `anchor_id` and includes a simplified GeoPose with `lat_deg`, `lon_deg`, `alt_m`, and quaternion fields ordered `(qw,qx,qy,qz)`.
-`frame_kind` defaults to `ECEF`, `frame_ref` is omitted, and no covariance matrix is supplied.
+A `stamp` field on each anchor records its last update time.
+The manifest itself also carries a top-level `stamp` denoting when the set was generated; this maps to the `stamp` field of the `AnchorSet` IDL structure. `frame_kind` defaults to `ECEF`, `frame_ref` is omitted, and no covariance matrix is supplied.
 Consumers needing the full `GeoPose` from `idl/core.idl` should populate missing fields accordingly.

 See [`manifests/anchors_manifest.json`](../manifests/anchors_manifest.json).